Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 Stuttgart City Library has a modern and simple design.
 It opened in 2011 and was designed by the South Korean architect Eun Young Yi.

-Its white-coloured walls will dazzle your eyes with much brightness.
+Its white-coloured walls will dazzle your eyes with brightness.
 The beauty of its design stems from its simplicity.
-The exterior design is designed in the form of a cube, adorned by nine floors and an inverted pyramid-shaped reading room from the inside.
+The exterior is a cube adorned by nine floors and an inverted pyramid-shaped reading room from the inside.

 4. Admont Abbey Library